MicrosoftDocs/powerapps-docs/powerapps-docs/user/collaborate-using-sharepoint.md

 - Yes.
 The behavior is similar to that of the **Documents** link under the **Related** menu.

 *Where can I send my feedback about this change?*
-- You send your feedback to the Dynamics 365 Sales Office and Teams Integration team at this email address: d365_ot_crew@microsoft.com
+- You can send your feedback to the Dynamics 365 Sales Office and Teams Integration team at this email address: d365_ot_crew@microsoft.com